Much Wenlock

 The peaceful ruin of Much Wenlock Priory is a popular visitor attraction, but if you're in the area you really shouldn't neglect the town.
 Much Wenlock is very pretty, has a number of historical buildings worth seeing and some unusual tales to tell.
 A good way to explore is to either follow the Olympian Trail or the Town Trail, both of which take you around many of the more interesting sites and explain the history of the buildings and details of the how the Wenlock Olympian Games started.

-Almshouses in the pretty Shropshire town of Much Wenlock © essentially-england.comAlmshouses in Much Wenlock © essentially-england.com
+Almshouses in Much Wenlock © essentially-england.comAlmshouses in Much Wenlock © essentially-england.com

 Town Square and Museum